Structured literacy approaches for years 7-8: Te Manu Ārahi

 This approach ensures that literacy is not just a skill but a meaningful way for students to engage with the world around them.

-A structured literacy approach in years 7-8 is crucial to:
+A structured literacy approach in years 7 and 8 is crucial to:

 • close literacy gaps for students who may not have had structured literacy instruction in earlier years